 Be ready to phrase questions about theme a few different ways because you never know which question(s) will resonate with students.
 Some questions that will encourage thinking about theme are: What did the author want us to think about?
-What idea stays with you?
-What will you remember about the story a year from now?
+What idea stays with you? and What will you remember about the story a year from now?

 8. Accept a range of answers.

 Of course, for many texts, there are often multiple themes and more than one way to express them.
 Be flexible when accepting students’ answers to theme-based questions.
 Students will often be grappling with concepts they can’t fully own.
 For example, if a student says the theme of Tuck Everlasting is living forever is a bad idea, you can work with the class to find different ways to express this thought.
 You might say, “Okay, what are some other ways we can say that?”
-Guide students toward the theme rather than requiring one right answer, which can turn the discussion into a game of guess the teacher’s thoughts.
+Guide students toward the theme rather than requiring one right answer, which can turn the discussion into a game of guessing the teacher’s thoughts.

 9. Get away from the obvious.

 It’s easy to tease out the theme from some stories (think: Aesop’s The Ant and the Grasshopper).
 Challenge students with stories that don’t follow a typical pattern.
 For example, in the Great Books unit on honesty, students read about characters who begin each story by being dishonest.
 By starting with a character who’s lying, students explore deeper issues of honesty from the start.
-The careful use of stories, says Claff, opens up issues for students in an interesting, real-world way.
+The careful use of stories, says Claff, opens up issues for students in an interesting real-world way.

 10. Connect your discussions to other subject areas.

 Do you see examples in social studies or current events that connect to your theme?
 Start a collection or bulletin board around your current literature theme.
 Students can add examples from pop culture, history, or other reading.
 Help students connect the theme to their own lives by assigning take-home activities that build personal experiences around each theme.
 When students study kindness in Great Books, they perform a random act of kindness.
-And when third graders study gratitude, they give an anonymous gift so they can experience what it’s like to not receive a thank you.
+And when third graders study gratitude, they give an anonymous gift so they can experience what it’s like to not receive a thank-you.

 11. Provide a range of reading options.